-In just one year, historic shifts have occurred in California's aging and disability network, dramatically improving its capacity to serve older adults and people with disabilities, as well as their families, caregivers, and communities.
-With the Master Plan for Aging as a powerful guide, the Governor and lawmakers invested billions of new state and federal dollars in housing choices and affordability, as well as in vital programs that matter in the lives of older Californians and adults with disabilities.
-These significant "down-payments" build toward a reimagined system that puts equity at the center, expanding home and community care choices by strengthening Medi-Cal to provide more care coordination, community services, and Medicare integration; to expand access to undocumented people over 50; to eliminate the asset test; and significantly boosting the SSI/SSP basic needs grant for the first time in well over a decade.
+In just one year, California has made historic shifts in its aging and disability network, dramatically improving its capacity to serve older adults and people with disabilities, as well as their families, caregivers, and communities.
+With the Master Plan for Aging as a powerful guide, the Governor and lawmakers invested billions of new state and federal dollars in vital programs that matter in the lives of older Californians and adults with disabilities.
+These significant "down-payments" build toward a reimagined system that puts equity at the center of housing and health, expanding home and community care choices by strengthening Medi-Cal to provide more care coordination, community services, and Medicare integration; to expand access to undocumented people over 50; to eliminate the asset test; and significantly boosting the SSI/SSP payment rate.
 What's more, California took critical first steps toward creating a "No Wrong Door" system that is easy to navigate and responsive to older adults and people with disabilities.